Successful rental property maintenance management: Best practices, challenges, and solutions

 What Is Rental Property Maintenance Management?

-Put simply, rental property maintenance management is a catch all term for the systems and strategies property managers set up to keep rental properties habitable, safe, and appealing to tenants.
-It can encompass a wide range of tasks for both routine and emergency maintenance.
+Rental property maintenance management involves the systems, processes, and strategies property managers use to keep properties safe, habitable, and attractive to tenants.
+This includes both routine upkeep and emergency repairs.

 It’s helpful to think of your approach to maintenance as falling in one of those two buckets.
 Routine maintenance tasks can include HVAC repairs, plumbing issues, landscaping, and preventative measures.
 Emergency maintenance, on the other hand, might involve urgent repairs such as burst pipes or electrical failures.
 Effective maintenance management preserves property assets and tenant satisfaction.